RyanNielson/meta/README.md

 This package also includes Laravel facades and service providers to make integration with Laravel easy.

-Once complete, you now have to add the the service provider to the providers array in `app/config/app.php`:
+Once complete, you now have to add the service provider to the providers array in `app/config/app.php`:

     'RyanNielson\Meta\MetaServiceProvider'